zouzias/spark-lucenerdd/README.md

 Currently the Lucene index is only stored in memory.

-Implicit conversions for tuples of size up to 7 with the types (Int, Float, Double, Long, String) are supported.
-For tuples, the field names are by default set to "_1", "_2", etc following Scala's naming conventions for these fields.
+Implicit conversions for tuples of size up to 10 with primitive types (Int, Float, Double, Long, String) are supported.
+Most implicits are for tuples and the field names are by default set to "_1", "_2", "_3", etc following Scala's naming conventions for tuples.

 ## Requirements